Initial/Refresher Course "SMALLLITHIUMION"

 To be invoiced or pay by Purchase Order, please register here: REGISTER

 The regulations that govern transportation of Lithium Batteries are constantly evolving.
-This online course includes the very latest regulatory updates including the DOT hazmat (49 CFR) in effect on January 1, 2019 and the 2019 IATA Dangerous Goods Regulations (60th Edition).
+This online course includes the very latest regulatory updates including the March 29, 2017 release of HM-215N (latest 49 CFR update) and the 2018 IATA Dangerous Goods Regulations (59th Edition).
 This session covers all regulatory requirements for the transportation (air, rail or ground) of small and medium lithium ion batteries.